ruanhq/ML_Projects/Crack_Detection/README.md

 Here we start from scratch where we collected images from road near davis where we attached a sensor on the bike and went through the road.
 We then utilized CV2 to preprocess the images shown at the left subplot below.
 After that we artificially annotate the images in terms of the bounding box information of the cracks served as groundtruth shown at the right subplot below.<br>
 ![](images/Images_Annotation.png)

+#### In total we have 50000 images of 1024 * 1024 size.
+We designed a CNN(Convolutional Neural Network) to detect the image crack treated as a binary classification problem in the small sub-blocks with(32 * 32)